omni360/extrusiongen/README.md

 Changelog
 ---------

-[2013-07-25]
+[2014-08-05]
+ - Added social media integration (Two-Click!) for Facebook, G+ and Twitter to the gallery.

+[2014-07-25]
- - Replacing HTML entities in the gallery now (security issue).
+ - Replacing HTML entities in the gallery now (security issue javascript injection).

 [2014-07-24] v0.3.0 (new features published: storing in DB and gallery)
  - Feature published: store designs in an online database